Today on Vette Vues blog we are looking at the 1965 Corvette’s history, features and specifications.

-The 1965 Chevrolet Corvette (C2) is the second generation of the Corvette sports car.
-It was produced by the Chevrolet division of General Motors for the model years of 1963 to 1967.
+The 1965 Vette is the second generation (C2) of the sports car.
+It was produced by the Chevrolet division of General Motors for the model years 1963 to 1967.
 It is also known as the Chevrolet Corvette Sting Ray.

 - Convertibles – 15,376